klange/bim/README.md

 Bim is intended as the included text editor in ToaruOS, a hobby operating system built from scratch.

-Bim aims to be lightweight and featureful with no external dependencies, providing a modern editing experience in a lightweight, extensible package.
+Bim aims to be lightweight and featureful with no external* dependencies, providing a modern editing experience in a lightweight, extensible package.

-_**NOTE:**_ This branch currently represents a preview of an in-progress rewrite of Bim currently dubbed "Bim 3", which is being rebuilt from the ground up around Kuroko to provide a fully integrated environment for writing plugins and extensions.

 ## Features